chef/applicationset/README.md

+# Archived 3rd-Party Fork
+This repository is an archived copy of a 3rd-party open-source project that Progress Chef contributed to.

+It was archived as part of the [Repository Standardization Initiative](https://github.com/chef-boneyard/oss-repo-standardization-2025).

+No further contributions are anticipated to be made.

 # Argo CD ApplicationSet Controller

 The ApplicationSet controller is a Kubernetes controller that adds support for a new custom `ApplicationSet` CustomResourceDefinition (CRD).
 This controller/CRD enables both automation and greater flexibility when managing Argo CD Applications across a large number of clusters and within monorepos, plus it makes self-service usage possible on multitenant Kubernetes clusters.